Gas Masks are designed to keep you safe from airborne chemicals (chemical attacks) or tear gas in the case of civil unrest.

 PDF Download: Israeli-Civilian-Gas-Mask-Instructions

 - Gas masks may help protect your lungs, however, some chemical agents may be absorbed through the skin or eyes.
+You’ll need a full CBRN suit to keep everything out.

 - Gas masks may reduce, but do not eliminate exposure to chemical or biological agents.